-To add a SAML-authenticated user, see Add a SAML-Authenticated User.
+To add a SAML-authenticated user, see $\underline{\mathsf{Add}}$ a $\underline{\mathsf{SAML-Authenticated}}$ User.

-^ Option Description First Name The user's first name.
+Option Description First Name The user's first name.
 Last Name The user's last name. Туре (If LDAP or SAML are configured) The type of authentication you want to perform on the user: Tenable (TNS) Lightweight Directory Access Protocol (LDAP) Security Assertion Markup Language (SAML) You must configure an LDAP server or SAML authentication in order to select LDAP or SAML from the Type drop-down box.
 Username (Required) The user's SAML username.
 Type the username exactly as it appears in your identity provider SAML configuration for this user.
 Time Zone (Required) The time zone for the user.
 Scan Result Default Timeframe The default Completion Time filter applied when the user accesses or refreshes the scan results page.
 Cached Fetching When enabled, Tenable Security Center caches plugin policy information and performs plugin policy downloads once per page load.
 Membership Role (Required) The role assigned to the user.
 For more information, see User Roles .
 Administrator users can create Administrator or Security Manager user accounts.
-Organizational users can create Auditor , Credential Manager , Executive , No Role , Security Analyst , Security Manager , or Vulnerability Analyst accounts at their own privilege level or lower.
-For example: • If a user is an Auditor, they can create new Auditors or lesser roles. • If a custom user has the Create Policies privilege but not the Update
+Organizational users can create Auditor , Credential Manager , Executive , No Role , Security Analyst , Security Manager , or Vulnerability

-^ Feeds privilege, that user can create users with the Create Policies privilege, but not the Update Feeds privilege.
+Analyst accounts at their own privilege level or lower.
+For example: • If a user is an Auditor, they can create new Auditors or lesser roles.
+If a custom user has the Create Policies privilege but not the Update Feeds privilege, that user can create users with the Create Policies privilege, but not the Update Feeds privilege.
 Organization (Required) The organization where you want to assign the user account.
 Group (Required) The group where you want to assign the user account.
 A user's group determines their access to Tenable Security Center resources.
 For more information about groups, see Groups .
 To grant a user limited privileges to other groups' resources, see Custom Group Permissions .
-Group Permission s Manage All Users When enabled, allows the user to manage users in all of the user's assigned groups.
+Group Permission s e e e e e e e e e e e e e e e e e e e Manage All Users When enabled, allows the user to manage users in all of the user's assigned groups.
 For more information, see Custom Group Permissions .
 Manage All Objects When enabled, allows the user to manage objects in all of the user's assigned groups.
 For more information, see Custom Group Permissions .
 Responsibility Asset Assigns a user to an asset list for which the user is responsible.
 Assigning a user to an asset list makes it easier to determine who in a group or organization should be assigned tickets, notifications, and other tasks to resolve particular issues.
 Selecting an asset updates the User Responsibility Summary in the Vulnerability Analysis section.
 Display Options Dark Mode When enabled, sets the Tenable Security Center user interface to dark mode for the user.
+Contact Informati ion